babicb/babicb.github.io/teaching/inseadqm/home.md

 Welcome to INSEAD's 2019 Quantitative Methods course in the Business Foundations Programme!
 I will post all materials to this page so as to provide a one-stop-shop for lecture notes, handouts, readings, exercises/solutions, cases/solutions, and supplemantary material.

 You can find the syllabus [here](001qm_syllabus_babic.pdf) and the schedule [here](002qm_schedule_babic.pdf).

-All materials will also be posted to the course Canvas page, should you find it easier to retrieve them from Canvas.

 <p><b><font size="6"><font color="006E51">Session 1</font></font></b></p>